Getting Started¶

 If you plan to use the text resolver for semantic text embeddings, you need to make GGUF model files available to the server.
 See the Text Resolver page for details.

-If you are running on Linux, you can enable Vulkan-based GPU acceleration for significantly faster text embeddings.
 Pass the GPU devices into the container with --device:

 docker run -p 8080:8080 \